Proposals for Faculty-led Short Courses

-For a detailed list of the roles & responsibilities of faculty, the Study Abroad Office and others involved in the short course proposal process, please refer to documents in the application folder here.
+For a detailed list of the roles & responsibilities of faculty, the Study Abroad Office and others involved in the short course proposal process, please refer to the documents in the application folder here.

 TIMELINE FOR PROPOSAL SUBMISSION & COURSE PLANNING

 March 1 All proposals (complete with Program Director & Executive or Academic Dean’s approval) should be submitted by this date via email.
-Proposals will be reviewed by the Study Abroad Office (SAO) and Study Away Committe with recommendations to Provost’s Office and deans.
+Proposals will be reviewed by the Study Abroad Office (SAO) and Study Away Committee with recommendations to Provost’s Office and deans.

-April Faculty will be notified of their Faculty must begin to develop detailed syllabus and tentative itinerary and budget which will be used for academic approval, program bidding, and marketing to students.
+April Faculty will be notified of their Faculty must begin to develop a detailed syllabus and tentative itinerary and budget which will be used for academic approval, program bidding, and marketing to students.

-May 1 Faculty must submit Stage 2 Materials through online Study Away account and will be notified of final acceptance from Provost's Office
+May 1 Faculty must submit Stage 2 Materials through the online Study Away account and will be notified of final acceptance from Provost's Office

 May-September Faculty should begin to advertise the short course and hold info sessions to recruit students.
 The SAO will provide faculty with information about the application process, deposits and deadlines prior to their info sessions.
 Faculty should notify the SAO of the date/time/location of info sessions so that someone from the SAO can attend the meeting and the meeting details can be advertised on the SAO website.